Skip to content

 After receiving the record update webhook, you may want to:

-1. Confirm the checks passed (or handle any failures/requests for more info).
-You could do this by retrieving the most up-to-date record to get the overall status of all the checks, or by listing all steps within a record, which will give you the status for each individual check.
+1. Confirm the checks passed, or handle any failures or requests for more information.
+You can do this by retrieving the latest record to get the overall status, or by listing all steps within a record to get the status for each individual check.

-2. Update your internal user profile status (e.g. “Verified”).
+2. Update your internal user profile status, for example “Verified”.

 3. Inform your user of their successful verification.